-In the Round 1 Workshop, the Planning & Community Development Department facilitated a listening and learning session to find out more about participants' experience living and/or working in, or visiting the East Colorado Specific Plan area, and their ideas for how the Specific Plan could improve the area.
-The workshop began with a brief interactive visioning activity, and an introductory presentation on the Specific Plan Update program, the General Plan vision for the Specific Plan area, and background information.
+In the Round 1 Workshop, the P&CDD facilitated a listening and learning session to find out more about participants' experience living and/or working in, or visiting the ECSP area, and their ideas for how the new specific plan could improve the area.
+The workshop began with a brief interactive visioning activity, and an introductory presentation on the specific plan update program, the General Plan vision for the ECSP area, and background information.
 For the majority of the workshop, participants were divided into small groups with facilitated discussions on specific topics such as appropriate land uses and housing types, streetscape and public amenities, and mobility and parking.
 The main objective of the workshop was to solicit feedback from the community, rather than reach consensus on any particular topic.
 This workshop was followed by a second online survey.